mtop/speciesgeocoder/R/Readme_input_python.txt

-#This is a Readme for Mats on which functions must be called for the graphical and .txt file output via R
+### This is a Readme for Mats on which functions must be called for the graphical and .txt file output via R

-setwd("path of the working directory") #where the source file is and the output should go
+setwd("path of the working directory") # Where the source file is and the output should go
 |
-source("speciesgeocodeR.R") #I could not figure out how to avoid the explicit use of these two functions
+source("speciesgeocodeR.R") # I could not figure out how to avoid the explicit use of these two functions
 |
-dummy <- GetPythonIn(coordinates, polygon, sampletable, speciestable)  #gather data from python into format / class expected by other functions coordinates = a table of the input point coordinates, with 3 tab delimited columns in the following order: identifier (character), YCOOR (numeric), XCOOR (numeric) polygon = a table of the input points for the polygons with three tab delimitedcolumns in the following order: identifier (polygonname, character), XCOOR (numeric), YCOOR (numeric)) sampletable = a table with 2 tab delimited columns, in the following order, with the following haeders: identifier(sample name, character), homepolygon (name of the polygon the sample was classified to, character) speciestable = a table (tab delimited) with ncol = n Polygons and nrow = number species; summarizing the number of occurences per species per polygon.
+dummy <- GetPythonIn(coordinates, polygon, sampletable, speciestable)  # Gather data from python into format / class expected by other functions

+coordinates = 	a table of the input point coordinates, with three tab
+				delimited columns in the following order:
+				identifier (character)
+				YCOOR (numeric)
+				XCOOR (numeric)

+polygon = 		a table of the input points for the polygons with three
+				tab delimitedcolumns in the following order:
+				identifier (polygonname, character)
+				XCOOR (numeric)
+				YCOOR (numeric)

+sampletable = 	a table with two tab delimited columns, in the following
+				order, and the following haeders:
+				identifier(sample name, character)
+				homepolygon (name of the polygon the sample was classified to, character)

+speciestable = 	a table (tab delimited) with ncol = n Polygons and nrow = number species;
+				summarizing the number of occurences per species per polygon.
 				I could not exactly figure out how these files must be seperated, probably a comma.
 |
-dummy <- CoExClass(dummy)	#cutoff = 500 species in dataset;calculates coexistence matrix
+dummy <- CoExClass(dummy)	# cutoff = 500 species in dataset;calculates coexistence matrix
 |
-WriteTablesSpGeo(dummy) #write result into tab-delimited .txt files, as tables
+WriteTablesSpGeo(dummy) # write result into tab-delimited .txt files, as tables
 |
 OutPlotSpPoly(dummy) no cutoff; barchart on species numbers per polygon#
 |